cubic offers both a free plan and paid subscriptions to fit every team’s needs.Documentation Index

 - No credit card required to get started

-- Upgrade to paid: Get unlimited AI reviews with the same full platform access
+- Upgrade to paid: Get AI reviews with the same full platform access

 Free plan

-- Full feature access: Analytics, code reviews, Slack notifications, and more;
+- Full feature access: Analytics, code reviews, issue tracker integrations, background agents, and more;

 - Monthly quota reset: Your AI review limit resets on the 1st of each month